 And of course these feelings can chop and change over time – they may go up and down, or even be conflicting.

-Below we take a look at how brothers and sisters of children with a disability may feel and some handy advice for parents.
+We take a look at how siblings of children with a disability may feel and some handy advice for parents.

 Sometimes families often find that when they have a child with a disability, sibling rivalry increases, and the green-eyed monster may come out!

 Typically, it’s because kids are very much aware of the level of attention their brothers or sisters receive, and they may feel that their sibling receives more than they do.

 Kids can sometimes also feel resentful towards their sibling or even to you, as parents, because the family rules that apply to them are not always enforced on their sibling.